-3.12 Longford County Council is currently preparing the Draft Longford Town LAP.
-It is anticipated that the Draft Longford Town LAP will be published for public consultation by the Council in summer 2024 for a six-week period.
-The submissions and observations received during the public consultation period will be reviewed and considered by the Council during the finalisation of the Longford Town LAP.
-Depending on the scale and nature of Material Alterations to the Draft LAP, a revised version of the LAP may be published for public consultation.
-It is expected that the Longford Town LAP will be adopted in winter 2024 / spring 2025.
+3.12 Longford County Council has prepared the final LAP.
+The Draft Longford Town LAP was published for public consultation by the Council in autumn 2024 for a six-week period.
+The submissions and observations received during the public consultation period were reviewed and considered by the Council during the finalisation of the Longford Town LAP.
+In light of Material Alterations to the Draft LAP, a revised version of the LAP was published for public consultation from 5th February to 5th March 2025.
+The Longford Town LAP was adopted on 22nd April 2025.